 The NCCN guideline for Breast Cancer indicates that genomic profiling may be performed for use in determining appropriate treatment for breast cancer.
-In the setting of recurrent unresectable or stage IV breast cancer, testing for biomarkers associated with FDA-approved therapies is recommended.
+Either tumor tissue or plasma-based ctDNA assays can be used; each of these provide both benefits and limitations in terms of diagnosis and progression of disease.
+Tissue based assays are higher in sensitivity, but ctDNA may more accurately reflect tumor heterogeneity.
+If one sample is negative for actionable biomarkers, providers may consider testing on the alterative specimen type.
+In the setting of recurrent unresectable or stage IV breast cancer, testing for biomarkers associated targeted therapies is recommended.
 PIK3CA mutations may be assessed with tumor or liquid biopsy to identify candidates for alpelisib plus fulvestrant in individuals with HR-positive/HER2-negative cancer of the breast.
-PIK3CA mutation testing may be carried out on tumor tissue or ctDNA in peripheral blood (liquid biopsy).
-If liquid biopsy is negative, tumor tissue testing is recommended.
-(NCCN Breast Cancer, v4.2023).
+PIK3CA mutation testing may be carried out on tumor tissue or ctDNA in peripheral blood (liquid biopsy), and if liquid biopsy is negative, tumor tissue testing is recommended.
+(NCCN Breast Cancer, v4.2024).